 The high acidity of dog and cat stomachs allows them to fully digest meat and bones, unlike the fillers in processed food.
 This results in much less poop to scoop.

 Getting as much raw food into your pet’s diet as possible is the goal, but you can supplement with dry food or even just feed raw as a topper or a treat.
+Adding an ounce of raw to your pet’s food bowl can cost as little as $.50 per day, depending on the brand and product you choose.

 READY TO MAKE THE SWITCH?